 Profile of Dr. Cynthia Clark

-Dr. Clark is an award winning tenured professor, professor emeritus, consultant for ATI Nursing Education, and the founder of Civility Matters®.
-Dr. Clark serves as a fellow in the American Academy of Nursing and the National League for Nursing Academy of Nursing Education.
-She served as a co-chair for the American Nurses Association Professional Panel for Incivility, Bullying, and Workplace Violence.
+Dr. Cynthia Clark is Strategic Nursing Advisor for ATI Nursing Education, Professor Emerita at Boise State University, and the Founder of Civility Matters™.
+As a clinician, she specialized in adolescent mental health, substance abuse intervention and recovery, and suicide and violence prevention.
+She is a leading expert in fostering civility and healthy work environments around the globe.
 Her groundbreaking work on fostering civility has brought national and international attention to the controversial issues of incivility in academic and work environments.
 Her theory-driven interventions, empirical measurements, theoretical models, and reflective assessments provide “best practices” to prevent, measure, and address uncivil behavior and to create healthy workplaces.

-especially enjoys spending time with her family and numerous rescue pets.
+especially enjoys spending time with her beloved family and numerous rescue pets.